JakeC007/The-Cold-Call-List/README.md

 ## Roadmap
 - GUI to handle user input
+     - Maybe run as a `ipynb` file in the meantime?
 - More robust roster info
      - Handle `.xslx` files
      - Handle files where student names are split across a first name and last name column